CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Install-NetQ/Before-You-Install.md

 ### Cluster of Servers

 NVIDIA offers two types of cluster deployments: cluster and scale cluster.
-Both deployments offer high-availability and provide redundancy in case of node failure.
+Both deployments are available on-premises and offer high-availability and provide redundancy in case of node failure.

 The **cluster** implementation comprises three servers: one master and two workers nodes.
 NetQ supports high availability using a virtual IP address.
 Even if the master node fails, NetQ services remain operational.
 However, keep in mind that the master hosts the Kubernetes control plane so anything that requires connectivity with the Kubernetes cluster&mdash;such as upgrading NetQ or rescheduling pods to other workers if a worker goes down&mdash;will not work.
 During the installation process, you configure a virtual IP address that enables redundancy for the Kubernetes control plane.
 In this configuration, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
 For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.